sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

     }
 ```

-This function takes in a List of NBA Teams, and a Workbook.
+This function takes in a List of NBA Teams and a Workbook.
 Is this Workbook
 for `.xls`, `.xlsx`, or something cool we haven't even heard of yet?
 It doesn't
 matter!
 In the same way we don't care what *kind* of List the first parameter is (ArrayList
 Vector, LinkedList), we don't care what *kind* of Workbook the second parameter is (HSSFWorkbook,